Mindfulness In-Schools Program

-This program will engage kids ages 7 – 12 in mindfulness meditation and movement, along with fun drama and play-based activities.
-Kids will explore issues related to conflict, stress, anxiety, self-esteem and self-regulation through experiential drama and mindfulness.
+This program will engage kids grades 1 -8 in mindfulness meditation and movement, along with fun drama and play-based activities.
+Students will explore issues related to conflict, stress, anxiety, self-esteem and self-regulation through experiential drama and mindfulness.
 These workshops offer a fun and creative way for kids to explore issues they are experiencing, and to identify positive ways to reduce stress and develop deeper self-regulation and self-awareness.
-Kids will be introduced to a variety of mindfulness meditation techniques to help them practice being in the moment and de-escalating moments of stress.
+Students will be introduced to a variety of mindfulness meditation techniques to help them practice being in the moment and de-escalating moments of stress.

 “Mindfulness means paying attention in a particular way; on purpose, in the present moment, nonjudgmentally.” ~ Jon Kabat-Zinn